humamfauzi/humamfauzi.github.io/_posts/2019-03-24-webapi-jwt.md

 Handler act as a router for data.
 Based on their path, handler decide what business logic should handle the data.
 Handler also act as a gate; keep unwanted data or user from accessing business logic.
 Verifying data is also part of handler task.
-For example, if data have a piece of information is missing, handler will return a rejection Identity and access management is a handler task.
+For example, if data have a piece of information is missing, handler will return a rejection.
+Identity and access management is a handler task.

 #### Business Logic